-The Careers team is made up of PSHCE / Citizenship teachers, a Guidance, Aspirations and Wellbeing Coordinator, an Independent Careers Adviser (in school 2 days per week) and a representative from Go Higher West Yorkshire and National Collaborative Outreach Programme (NCOP).
+The Careers team is made up of PSHCE / Citizenship teachers, a Guidance, Aspirations and Wellbeing Coordinator, a member of the CSG team, an Independent Careers Adviser, (in school 2 days per week), the careers lead and a Higher Education Progression Officer (HEPO) which is a representative from Uni Connect.

 Our SEND students receive careers advice from Year 8/9.
-The student meets with the Independent Careers Adviser and a careers action plan is made to support their continuing journey on to college.
+The student meets with the Independent Careers Adviser and a careers action plan is made to support their continuing journey on to college employment, education or training.

 Students can also access the Careers Library near the Guidance, Aspirations & Wellbeing Coordinators office in the Maths Discovery Centre to research different career opportunities, colleges and universities.

-The NCOP representative is available Monday to Friday to support students with any educational concerns, support Summer School applications and give advice on moving on to College or University.
+The Uni Connect representative is available Monday to Friday to support students with any educational concerns, support Summer School applications and give advice on moving on to College or University.

 Cockburn School aims to achieve a high level of careers guidance for all our students.